mikolasan/mikolasan.github.io/src/markdown/gamedev/overload-godot.md

 I said, they are crystals!

-[Here](https://github.com/mikolasan/overload-godot) you can convience me to change license from GPL 3 to MIT.
+[Here](https://github.com/mikolasan/overload-godot) you can convince me to change license from GPL 3 to MIT.